KiltedCode/khandaria-campaign/characters/idea-notes/barbarian.md

 - longsword
     - one handed to make drinking easier
     - 1d8, 19-20/x2 crit, slashing
+- bastard sword
+    - 1d10, 19-20/x2 6 lbs
+    - two handed, exotic for one hand
+    - probably only worth it if invest feat to use one handed, otherwise greatsword is better
 - bludgeoning weapon
     - named bone crusher
     - "This weapon is infused with my magic to crush the bones of my enemies."